exitus1/Video-Scripts/journalproposal2022.md

 ## Past work recap

 46 issues of Decred Journal have been released since April 2018 and 50 issues of Politeia Digest since October 2018.
 In 2021 they were funded by the [Decred Journal 2021](https://proposals.decred.org/proposals/1d74b88) proposal with approx. $28,400.
 In 2020 they were funded by [2020 Marketing](https://proposals.decred.org/proposals/c830ea5) proposal and have spent approx. $28,300.
-These estimates do not include translations.
+These figures do not include translations.

 Over time the production was optimized as we got better at it and removed less valuable content.

 To improve resilience and reach content is published on [Medium](https://medium.com/decred/journals/home), [GitHub](https://xaur.github.io/decred-news/), [Odysee](https://odysee.com/@Decred:c) and [Block Commons](https://blockcommons.red/politeia-digest/).
 All sources are stored in [Git](https://github.com/xaur/decred-news/blob/docs/guidelines.md#why-git) repositories that anyone can clone to protect it from loss and censorship.
-As a bonus it allows offline reading and easier translations.
+As a bonus, it allows offline reading and easier translations.
 The production process is extensively [documented](https://github.com/xaur/decred-news/blob/docs/guidelines.md) to facilitate knowledge transfer to new maintainers if necessary.

-Several data tracking projects were started while collecting data for DJ: [social media stats](https://github.com/decredcommunity/social-media-stats), [events index](https://github.com/decredcommunity/events), [network stats](https://github.com/decredcommunity/network-stats), [proposal docs](https://github.com/decredcommunity/proposals) and [translations index](https://github.com/decredcommunity/translations).
+Several data tracking projects were started while writing DJ: [social media stats](https://github.com/decredcommunity/social-media-stats), [events index](https://github.com/decredcommunity/events), [network stats](https://github.com/decredcommunity/network-stats), [proposal docs](https://github.com/decredcommunity/proposals) and [translations index](https://github.com/decredcommunity/translations).

+## 2021 proposal results

+- Published 12 issues of DJ and 10 issues of PD.
+- Spent around $24,800, or 73% of the $39,000 proposal limit.
+It was paid in DCR at contractors' standard monthly average rates (varied between $54.25-$198.60 throughout 2021, average $131).
+- Average monthly proposal spend was $2,370.
+- Please see the [final report](https://github.com/decredcommunity/proposals/blob/master/proposals/1d74b88/updates/20220521.md) for notable developments, challenges, and other details.

 ## Who